cbuchner1/CudaMiner/README.txt

-CudaMiner release October 10th 2013 - alpha release
+CudaMiner release November 20th 2013 - alpha release
 ---------------------------------------------------

 this is a CUDA accelerated mining application for litecoin only.